-|File Formats||ePub, mobi, HTML, doc, docx||ePub, doc||ePub||ePub, mobi||ePub, doc, docx, RTF|
+|File Formats||ePub, mobi, HTML, doc, docx||ePub, doc||doc, docx, ePub, odt, mobi||ePub, doc, docx, mobi||ePub, doc, docx, RTF||ePub, doc, docx, RTF|

 How to publish your books effectively to more stores and gain global distribution?

-There are certain platforms on the ebook market who identify themselves as ebook aggregators.
+There are certain platforms in the ebook market who identify themselves as ebook aggregators.
 An aggregator stands between the author and the retailer such as Amazon.
 As Brookes describes: “ebook aggregators are companies that take a file from the user, convert it into multiple formats and make it available through multiple distribution channels (platforms, stores, libraries).”